aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

 tags:
   - meta
 author: aarnphm,waleedmalik7,nebrask,lucas-lizhiwei
+counter: true
 date: "2024-09-16"
+modified: 2025-03-31 14:55:21 GMT-04:00
 title: System Verification and Validation Plan
-counter: true
 ---

 ## Introduction

-This document outlines the comprehensive testing strategy for `tinymorph`, a web-based text editor that explores new interfaces for machine-assisted creative writing.
-The plan ensures that tinymorph meets its primary objectives: providing spatial interfaces for non-linear exploration of writing, implementing efficient feature steering through sparse autoencoders (SAEs), and maintaining a file-over-app philosophy that preserves user agency.
+This document outlines the comprehensive testing strategy for `morph`, a web-based text editor that explores new interfaces for machine-assisted creative writing.
+The plan ensures that morph meets its primary objectives: providing spatial interfaces for non-linear exploration of writing, implementing efficient feature steering through sparse autoencoders (SAEs), and maintaining a file-over-app philosophy that preserves user agency.
 The V&V activities described in this document cover both the web-based editor (morph) and the ML inference server (asteraceae).
 Key areas of validation include:

 - Verification of the planning interface and suggestion generation capabilities